-Aim 2, to compare the performance of a variety of multivariate methods that could be used for predicting the joint risk of two time-to-event outcomes: To estimate the joint risk of two time-to-event outcomes in the presence of residual confounding we recommend the dual-outcome approach.
+Aim 2, to compare the performance of available methods for predicting the risk of both-of-two survival outcomes: To estimate the risk of both-of-two survival outcomes in the presence of residual confounding we recommend the dual-outcome approach.
 This method, along with the msm, was the most robust to model misspecification, had good calibration across a wide range of scenarios and performed well in the clinical example.
 This method is also the most practical as it can be implemented using standard survival analysis techniques.
 This means non-linear modelling of predictors,94–99 accounting for competing risks40–44 and implementation of variable selection100,101 can be easily achieved using existing methodology.
-How to approach these topics within the framework of the other modelling approaches is currently unclear.
-It was also the least computationally intensive model, allowing the modelling of more variables and a higher number of individuals than the other methods.
+How to approach these topics within the framework of the other modelling approaches is currently unclear..
+If discrimination is the most important performance metric on which a model is being assessed, our simulation indicates all methods are equally valid options.
+However, we still recommend the dual-outcome approach given its robustness to model misspecification in terms of calibration.

 However, there are drawbacks to this approach which must be made clear.
 Firstly, this method suffered from a drop in calibration performance at small sample sizes driven by overfitting.
 Here, the copula (in particular Clayton and Frank) and frailty models sometimes gave better calibration, yet which model had the best calibration was dependent on the DGM.
-This highlights that at small sample sizes it becomes more important to understand the underlying data structure and avoid misspecification.
-This can be done through careful consideration of the choice of model to best match the underlying biological process based on previous research and domain knowledge.
-On the contrary, while the calibration of the dual-outcome method was poor at small sample sizes, it was consistent across all DGMs, highlighting the method’s robustness to model miss-specification.
-Poor calibration due to a small sample size can be mediated by reducing the number of predictors and ensuring sample size criteria are met.77 When developing a model on a small development dataset in practice this may an alternative approach if one is unsure about the underlying data structure.
-This would however come at a cost to the discrimination of the model, which must therefore be weighed up against the risks of misspecifying the model if using a copula of frailty model.
+This highlights that at small sample sizes it becomes more important to understand the underlying data structure and avoid model misspecification.
+On the contrary, while the calibration of the dual-outcome method was poor at small sample sizes, it was consistent across all DGMs, highlighting the method’s robustness to model misspecification.
+Poor calibration induced by overfitting can be mediated by reducing the number of predictors and ensuring sample size criteria are met,77 or applying shrinkage and penalisation techniques.
+When developing a model on a small development dataset this may be an alternative approach, however would come at a cost to the discrimination of the model, which must therefore be weighed up against the risks of misspecifying the model if using a copula or frailty model.

 Another drawback of the dual-outcome approach is that it doesn’t give a direct measure of the level of association between the two outcomes.
 On the contrary, all of the other methods provide a quantifiable assessment of the level of dependence between the two outcomes: the estimated distribution parameter of the copula models (θ); the variance of the random effect ωi in the frailty models; and the estimated increase in the hazard rate after conditions have been developed in the msm (λA,B and λB,A).
 The dual-outcome method likely has the best performance in our study as it directly targets the estimand that we are interested in, whereas the other approaches are restricted into parametric structures designed to estimate the level of dependence, which may not be appropriate.
 It is therefore important to establish the primary research question and potential uses of the model when choosing the modelling approach.
-While the dual-outcome model is most suitable for estimating PA≤t, B≤tX, if any interest lies in estimating the dependence structure other models must be considered at the potential cost of some predictive performance.
+While the dual-outcome model is most suitable for estimating PTA≤t, TB≤tX, if any interest lies in estimating the dependence structure other models must be considered at the potential cost of some predictive performance.